 Finally, letting go of me, he states.
 “Yup.
 Ours.
 A final test.”

 The man approaches and immediately that which had shocked me becomes feelings of accomplishment.
 With hand held out for me, I shake it.
 “I’m Donald Morse.
 Call me Donny.
 Pleased to meet you Dennis.”

 “Thanks Donny.”
 Mr. MacGyver tells him.

 “Thank you sir.
 And thanks for selecting me for this assignment.”
 Donny says.

 “Donny.
 Are you, are you gifted?”
 I ask of him.

 “No, I’m not.
 I have other gifts though.
-I and another like me are on the same detail you will participate in.
+I and another like me are on the same detail you’re gonna participate in.
 For interference.
-But I’ve said too much already.
-Time enough to learn during your training.
+But I said too much.
+Time enough to learn during training.
 It was nice to finally meet you.
-Mr. MacGyver had told us a lot about you and I’m glad to have been the first to bring you into the fold.”
+Mr. MacGyver had told us a lot about you.
+I’m glad to have been the first to bring you into the fold.”
 With that, he turns and walks out of the station.
 So many questions before, thousands more now.